Australia votes in national election seen as latest test of global anti-Trump sentiment

 By Hilary Whiteman and Angus Watson, CNN

-Brisbane and Sydney, Australia (CNN) — Australians are casting their final votes Saturday in a national election campaign dominated by cost-of-living concerns that’s being closely watched abroad for signs of a Donald Trump-inspired swing against conservative candidates.
+Brisbane and Sydney, Australia (CNN) — Polls have closed in Australia in a national election dominated by cost-of-living concerns that’s being closely watched abroad for signs of a Donald Trump-inspired swing against conservative candidates.

+Early counts suggest a swing towards Prime Minister Anthony Albanese’s center-left government, according to national broadcaster the ABC and CNN affiliate Sky News.

-Prime Minister Anthony Albanese of the Labor Party is facing off against Peter Dutton’s center-right Liberal Party, which is promising to get the country “back on track” after three years in opposition.
+Albanese is defending his position against challenger Peter Dutton’s center-right Liberal Party, which is promising to get the country “back on track” after three years in opposition.

+Albanese voted in his safe Labor electorate of Grayndler in Sydney early on Saturday afternoon, flanked by his son Nathan, fiancée Jodie and dog Toto.

+Dutton cast his ballot alongside his family in the Brisbane electorate of Dickson, which he currently holds by a margin of just 1.7%.
+Labor is bullish about the chances its local candidate, Ali France, could end Dutton’s two decades in parliament – and the early vote-count showed the Liberal leader could be in trouble.

 Observers will be examining the results for signs of blowback against Australia’s conservative candidates from US President Trump’s whirlwind 100 days in office – after comparisons were drawn between Dutton’s policy offerings and those of the US leader.